-Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European institutions.
-I went to the Parlamentarium, the European Parliament museum and also visited the nearby House of European History.
+Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European Parliament institutions.
+I went to see the Parlamentarium- the European Parliament museum, and also visited the nearby House of European History.

 Through interactive multimedia displays, objects, photos, and information panels, visitors learn about the history and workings of the European Parliament.